 Explanations of Ratings

 If you use a ratings system, be sure to include an explanation of what those ratings mean.
-For instance, if a one means outstanding and a five means poor, you need to have this fully spelled out in your performance review template so that you and other managers fill it out properly and so that your sales team understands how well or poorly they performed.
+For instance, if a 1 means outstanding and a 5 means poor, you need to have this fully spelled out in your performance review template so that you and other managers fill it out properly and so that your sales team understands how well or poorly they performed.

-Sales performance review metrics are found in a variety of places including business intelligence tools and CRM software like Pipedrive, where sales metrics are tracked automatically.
+Sales performance review metrics are found in a variety of places, including business intelligence tools and CRM software such as Pipedrive, where sales metrics are tracked automatically.

 The frequency in which you perform sales performance reviews depends on your company and sales organization.
-If you want sales goals to remain top of mind, it may be a good idea to do them quarterly on an informal basis and annually on a formal basis.
+If you want sales goals to remain top of mind, it’s a good idea to do them quarterly on an informal basis and annually on a formal basis.

 How are sales performance reviews different from other reviews?

-Sales performance reviews are heavily tied to metrics like sales activities and achieving revenue and profit goals while other parts of the organization may be evaluated based on other metrics like number of support tickets resolved for customer support professionals.
+Sales performance reviews are heavily tied to metrics such as sales activities and achieving revenue and profit goals.
+Other parts of the organization may be evaluated based on other metrics like number of support tickets resolved for customer support professionals.

-Performance review templates for sales managers are helpful because they save time and keep everyone on the same page.
+Performance review templates are helpful because they save time and keep everyone on the same page.
 They’re also great for giving you ideas on what to include in your own sales performance template.
-With the sales performance examples presented here and tips on what to include should you decide to create your own, you’re bound to come up with the best sales performance review template that’s right for your sales organization.
+With the examples presented here, tips on what to include if you decide to create your own template, and software you can use to motivate your team and access accurate data, you’ll be able to design a template that’s right for your sales organization.

-A sales performance review template is only as good as metrics and observations to support it.
-In fast-paced B2B sales, it helps to have a CRM like Pipedrive to automatically track sales metrics for your team, making it easy for you to access the individual performance data you need.
-Check-out Pipedrive to see if it’s right for your sales performance tracking needs.
+A sales performance review template is only as good as metrics and observations that support it.
+In fast-paced B2B sales, it helps to have a CRM such as Pipedrive to automatically track sales metrics for your team, making it easy for you to access the individual performance data you need.
+Visit Pipedrive to learn more and start a free trial today.